Does your car insurance cover flood damage?

 - Move your car to higher ground if your area is at risk of flooding.

 Did you know?
-In the UK, driving past someone and splashing them is a motor offence.
+In the UK, driving past someone and splashing them is a motoring offence.
 If you’re caught splashing a pedestrian or a cyclist, you could face a £100 fixed penalty notice and three points on your licence.
-If your driving is considered particularly selfish and aggressive, you could even be taken to court and charged a maximum fine of £5,000.
-So, while you should always drive more carefully on flooded roads, slow right down to a crawl when you drive past pedestrians or cyclists. |
+If your driving is considered particularly selfish and aggressive, you could even be prosecuted and charged up to £5,000.
+So always slow down when driving past pedestrians or cyclists. |

 What to do if your car is flooded

-- If your car is stuck in flood water, you may need to get it towed to a nearby garage.
+- If your car is stuck in flood water, you may need to get it towed to a garage.
 If you have breakdown cover, call your provider for help.

 What will happen to my car if it’s damaged in a flood?